 3. Move-in date isn’t guaranteed

-On average, building a home from start to finish will take approximately six months, but many variables can hold up production, such as material shortage, bad weather, or issues with the crew.
+Building a home from start to finish takes seven to 12 months on average, but many variables can hold up production, such as material shortages, bad weather, or issues with the crew.
 All of these can stall your move-in date, which is problematic if you’re counting on moving within a particular timeframe.